ikunetwork/WhitePaper/README.md

 <img width="900" alt="IKU Data Approach" src="https://github.com/marcgug/White-Paper/raw/master/IKU%20Data%20Approach.png">

-[Show visual of compressing the pipline - stripping the pipline of preclinical and at least half of Phase I - keep Phase II - and strip Phase III.  - use this from th francis collins NIH director talk]
+[Show visual of compressing the pipline - stripping the pipline of preclinical and at least half of Phase I - keep Phase II - and strip Phase III.  - use this from th francis collins NIH director talk] @MIKE

 ### IKU Scales at Low Cost

 The current legacy model is costly as we explained above.
-IKU on the other hand an scale cost as IKU addresses a $100 million non-patent market vs. $2.6B patent market (redeveloping generic NME vs. conservative mode).
-Figure E compares non-patent vs. patent for better context:
+IKU on the other hand can scale cost as IKU addresses a ~ $5 -100 million requirement per medicine approval (redeveloping generic) vs. ~ $2.6B patent market per medicine approval (NME).
+Figure E compares this for better context:

 **Figure E: IKU Scales at Low Cost**

 <img width="900" alt="IKU Data Approach" src="https://github.com/marcgug/White-Paper/raw/master/IKU%20Scale%20Cost.png">

 At 100% saturation (maximum share the network will take of its target market), IKU estimates to potentially address a market of 200 projects on average per year with a 30% chance of FDA approval.
-Thus 60 approved medicines on average per year.
-In fact, IKU can scale even higher with non-patent projects costing less than $100 million.
+Thus ~ 60 approved medicines on average per year.
+In fact, IKU can scale even higher with non-patent projects costing less than $100 million. @ Mike All IKU Scales at Low Cost

 ### Token and License

-IKU will be controlled by its users with no asset exchange third-party intervention, distributing the liquidity pool to encourage and reward successful clinical trial development.
 The IN will be bootstrapped by token **IKU**.
+The IN will be controlled by its users with no asset exchange third-party intervention, distributing the liquidity pool on a global basis to encourage and reward successful clinical trial development.
 Token value on the IN can be derived from the following:

-- Power to make decisions and perform work for IN, including peer reviewed R&D for capitalization
+- Power to perform work for IN, including peer review R&D for capitalization
 - IKU fee structure (defined below)

 Licensees will either be in the form of a third party that acquires a certain threshold of tokens, engaging the `permissionlessLicense` protocol as described below, or the `RST[x]DC`.
 An `RST[x]DC` represents an ad-hoc, virtual collective capitalized through smart contract, open to the world at large.
-An `RST[x]DC` will be expected, through their project leads, to engage clinical research organizations CRO, certified manufacturing organizations CMO and distribution, both of which are established channels available for contract on a worldwide basis.
+An `RST[x]DC` will be expected, through their project leads, to engage clinical research organizations CRO, certified manufacturing organizations CMO and distribution, all of which are established channels available for contract on a worldwide basis.

 ### The IKU Foundation

+The mission is to establish the IN as a public utility for medical research, driving efficiency through global capital formation and decentralized liquidity pools.
+The community will own the IN in a trustless fashion, connecting individuals, science, verified researchers/research organizations – collectively participants - and capital.
 The IN will operate as IKU Foundation, a Singapore [nonprofit] organization whose core objective is to establish and facilitate the IN, create IKU, maintain the IKU reserve and evangelize R&D efficiencies.
 In addition, the IN will maintain a grants program in which bounties will be issued for (i) eliminating issues in the IKU code and (ii) accomplishing specific medical innovations i.e. developing effective cancer treatments, aging treatments, etc. Circulating IKU will vote on the priority of bounties, capital allocation, and have the right to perform work for IN.
 To be clear, after the IN is live as described below, there will be no difference between the IN and the IKU Foundation.
-The mission is to establish the IN as a public utility for medical research, driving efficiency through global capital formation and decentralized liquidity pools.
-The community will own the IN in a trustless fashion, connecting individuals, science, verified researchers/research organizations – collectively participants - and capital.

 ## The Network Economy
 The IN combines the wisdom of crowds with the wisdom of science thru participant communication, capital and data exchange.
 The following tools will give life to the IN: `researchTarget`, `devTools`, Request for Proposals `RFP`, and the `permissionlessLicense`.